How Did The Enlightenment Affect The French Revolution

 The Declaration of the Rights of Man and of the Citizen

 One of the most significant documents of the French Revolution, the Declaration of the Rights of Man and of the Citizen, was heavily influenced by Enlightenment principles.
-Adopted by the National Assembly in 1789, the Declaration proclaimed the inherent rights of all individuals, including liberty, property, security, and resistance to oppression.
+Consider this: adopted by the National Assembly in 1789, the Declaration proclaimed the inherent rights of all individuals, including liberty, property, security, and resistance to oppression.
 It asserted that sovereignty resides in the nation and that government should be based on the consent of the governed.
 The Declaration enshrined the principles of equality before the law, freedom of speech, and religious toleration, reflecting the core values of the Enlightenment.

 The Challenge to Divine Right and Royal Authority